The South African President announced a reopening.

 All travelers will need to provide a negative PCR COVID test taken within 72 hours before departure.
 Also, at the airport in SA they will undergo temperature checks.

-Travelers that will attempt to enter without a test or will have any of the corona symptoms will need to stay in 14day quarantine at their own expense.
+Travelers that will attempt to enter without a test or will have any of the corona symptoms will need to stay in quarantine at their own expense, for 14 days.

 Tourism in South Africa

-It is worth noting that, in light of South Africa’s border closures, many tourism-related industries have shifted their focus from international to internal tourism recruitment.
-This has proven to be a somewhat successful effort in some locations, and South Africa is looking to duplicate the success of these nations.
+Many tourism-related industries have shifted their focus from international to internal tourism.
+This has proven to be a somewhat successful effort in some countries, and South Africa is looking to duplicate the success of these nations.
 This is being done via the creation of a formal marketing campaign, “It Is Your Country, Enjoy It,” which is geared explicitly towards improving domestic tourism.
 This is particularly the case for Cape Town, one of the largest international tourism locales in the country.